Amir Tataloo: Personal life and arrest

-Tataloo is vegan, and is constantly preaching the vegan philosophy and lifestyle, asking his fans not to kill and eat animals.
+Tataloo is vegan, and advocates vegan philosophy and lifestyle, asking his fans not to kill and eat animals.
 One of his many nicknames is Nature's Son.

 On January 28, 2020, Tataloo was detained by Turkish police in Istanbul, with an Interpol red notice for him in effect.
 He was released on February 3, with Turkish police citing his detention as being for visa violations; in that time, an online petition had reached almost half a million signatures, aiming for his release.

 In May 2020, Tataloo stirred controversy after he advocated for minors below the age of 16 to be able to get married and invited fans, minors at the time, to join his harem.
 On December 2, 2023, he claimed that he intended to return to Iran.
 He was finally handed over to the Iranian government on December 6, 2023 at the land border of Iran and Turkey, and was immediately arrested due to accusations and complaints such as corruption.

 In January 2025, it was reported he had been sentenced to death in Iran for blasphemy, for insulting Islamic prophet Muhammad while Iran's Judiciary denied such claims.
 Tataloo's initial jail term of five years was increased after prosecutors raised objections to the sentence.

 On 17 May 2025, the Supreme Court overturned the five-year sentence and instead imposed a sentence of death.